Pamela Rose: Education and personal life

-Susan Pamela Gibson was born during a zeppelin raid on 29 November 1917 in Knightsbridge, London, a daughter of Thornely and Elizabeth (nee Wetzlar) Gibson.
+Susan Pamela Gibson was born during a zeppelin raid on 29 November 1917 in Knightsbridge, London, a daughter of Thornely and Elizabeth (née Wetzlar) Gibson.
 Her father was a stockbroker but had been an opera singer in his earlier life.
 She had an elder brother, Patrick.
 The family held monthly soirees, so she grew up in a house of musical performance.
 She attended Broadstairs Preparatory School and then Westonbirt School in Gloucestershire.
 At her parents' request, she became a debutante for part of a season after leaving school.
 This was with the express purpose to find her a husband.
 However, she didn't want a husband at this point, as she wanted to act, so she went to France and studied French and cabaret performance with Yvette Guilbert.
 Following this she went to Munich, Germany and learnt German.
 She returned to the UK and trained at the Webber Douglas School of Singing and Dramatic Art in London.

 She met her future husband, Jim Rose, during amateur dramatics at Bletchley Park when they both worked there during the Second World War.
 They married in January 1946.
 They had two children.
 The family moved to Switzerland for most of the 1950s because of his work.

 She was the guest on an episode of BBC Radio 4 Desert Island Discs in 2015.
 She died 17 October 2021.